A hip roof calculator is a handy tool for determining the dimensions and angles of a hip roof, which is a type of roof that slopes on all four sides.

 The gable-end hip roof has two gable ends, which are triangular sections at the end of the roof, and the shed-end hip roof has a shed-style roof on one end and a gable end on the other.

-For your interest: What Is Gabled Roof
+Suggestion: What Is a Gabled Roof

 Gable